top of page

 High dividend yield stocks pay out a larger share of income today.
 For retirees who want immediate cash flow, this can be very appealing.
 Bigger checks arrive sooner, which can feel reassuring when you’re covering everyday expenses.

 However, there’s a trade-off.
 High dividend yields can seem attractive, but they often come with hidden risks.
-In fact, Yahoo Finance notes that while a strong yield might be appealing, it can also signal a higher risk of a future payout cut.
+A strong yield might look appealing, but it can also signal a higher risk of a future payout cut — something investors call a "yield trap."
 For example, a company paying an unusually high yield might be stretching its finances.
 If the business slows down, that big dividend could be cut.
 When that happens, your income takes a sudden hit.
-This is often called a “yield trap.”

 The upside is obvious: more income right now.
 But the downside is less growth in the future.
 If those dividends stay flat while your living costs rise, your purchasing power may shrink over time.